Frequently Asked Questions

 XTANDI (enzalutamide) is an androgen receptor inhibitor that acts on multiple steps of the androgen receptor signaling pathway within the tumor cell.1

-XTANDI is indicated for the treatment of patients with metastatic castration-sensitive prostate cancer (mCSPC) or castration-resistant prostate cancer (CRPC).1
+XTANDI is indicated for the treatment of patients with nonmetastatic castration-sensitive prostate cancer (nmCSPC) with biochemical recurrence at high risk for metastasis (high-risk BCR), metastatic castration-sensitive prostate cancer (mCSPC), or castration-resistant prostate cancer (CRPC).1

 In preclinical studies, XTANDI inhibited androgen binding to the androgen receptor, inhibited androgen receptors from entering the nucleus, and inhibited androgen receptor binding to DNA.1